escapin/CVJFunct/README.md

-By establishing *noninterference properties* of a Java system running these ideal functionalities, by the results of **[the CVJ Framework][1]** whe obtain strong *cryptographic indistinguishability* of the same system when the ideal functionalities are replaced by the corresponding real cryptographic operations.
+By establishing *noninterference properties* of a Java system running these ideal functionalities, by the results of **[the CVJ Framework][1]** (a framework for the Cryptographic Verification of Java programs) whe obtain strong *cryptographic indistinguishability* of the same system when the ideal functionalities are replaced by the corresponding real cryptographic operations.

 Realization results of these functionalities can be found in:

 *Kuesters R. and Scapin E. and Truderung T. and Graf J.*, **[Extending and Applying a Framework for the Cryptographic Verification of Java Programs][2]**